Basis-Theory/basistheory-integration-guides/collections/guides/manage/manage-reactor-formulas-terraform.md

 ### Set up a basistheory_reactor resource from the Reactor Formula

 Next, we can create and configure a Reactor referencing the Reactor Formula ID of `basistheory_reactor_formula.my_awesome_formula.id`.
-Let's create a new `reactor_example.tf` file with the following HCL configuration for our Reactor Formula.
+Let's create a new `reactor_example.tf` file with the following configuration for our Reactor Formula.
 Feel free to modify the following configuration for your use case:

 ```terraform